 59 2.
 Literature Review

-60 The auto insurance industry has never stopped pursuing actuarial premiums.
+60 The auto insurance industry has never stopped pursuing new ways to calculate more accurate actuarial premiums.
 Traditional auto

 61 insurance business has been limited by the difficulty of obtaining information of policy holder, which

 62 mainly focused on the utilization of basic information of drivers, vehicles and driving sections[1].